 I have two brothers, one older and one younger.
 If you mashed their personalities together, they make up Arthur Bean.
 They don’t know this, so please don’t tell them.

 If I wasn’t an author, I would want to be a ballet dancer.
 The problem there is that I quit ballet when I was eight.
 So since I can’t be a ballet dancer, I would want to be a famous actor.
-I really like the idea of being famous.
+I really like the idea of being famous, even though I would probably hate it if it ever happened to me.

 I’ve travelled a lot!
 My favourite countries that I’ve visited are Turkey, Bali, and Germany.